City Initiative on Migrants with Irregular Status in Europe (C-MISE) Phase I: 2017-19 | Phase II: 2020-22

 City networks, including the Council of Europe Congress of Local and Regional Authorities, the Intercultural Cities Network and Cities of Migration, have widely disseminated the Guidance and documentary.

-As the first-ever Europe-wide city dialogue on irregular migrants, C-MISE and its Guidance was a first response to cities’ need to find legal and effective measures to manage irregular migrants and the social and economic implications of their presence.
-C-MISE was confirmed to continue in 2020 and 2021 to respond to cities’ need to:
+As the first-ever Europe-wide city dialogue on irregular migrants, C-MISE and its Guidance was the first response to cities' need to find legal and effective measures to manage irregular migrants and their presence's social and economic implications.
+C-MISE was confirmed to continue in 2020 and 2021 to respond to cities' need to:

-The impact of the COVID-19 pandemic on the health, social, economic, and migratory frameworks of Europe required a re-thinking of traditional approaches to respond to the social needs of city residents, including those with irregular status, but also highlighted the need for local responses to reach out to and keep contact with less visible populations.
-C-MISE is therefore exploring ways for cities to respond effectively to the new challenges posed by the pandemic.
+The impact of the COVID-19 pandemic on Europe's health, social, economic, and migratory frameworks required a rethinking of traditional approaches to responding to the social needs of city residents, including those with irregular status.
+However, it also highlighted the need for local responses to reach out to and keep contact with less visible populations.
+Therefore, C-MISE is exploring ways for cities to respond effectively to the new challenges posed by the pandemic.

 C-MISE has witnessed the interest and engagement of an increasing number of cities of different sizes across Europe.
 They have identified the need to learn more from research and knowledge exchange on best practices with their peers in Europe and North America.
 Cities already engaged in C-MISE dialogues beyond the initial working group members have included Amsterdam, Bologna, Cork, Geneva, Milan, New York, Rotterdam, Sultanbeyli (Istanbul), and others.